arontier/software/README.md

 ## OpenVPN

 If you want to access hosts (e.g. printers, nas, and so on) in the office or IDC from non-Arontier network (e.g. home, cafe, and so on), you can ask system administrators to issue an OpenVPN certificate.

-Once you get a certificate file with suffix `.ovpn`, you should download and install OpenVPN Client Connect program from https://openvpn.net/vpn-client/.
+Once you get a certificate file with suffix `.ovpn`, you should download and install OpenVPN Client Connect from https://openvpn.net/vpn-client/.
 Then import your certificate to OpenVPN Client Connect.

 If you want to change the certificate password, connect to Arontier network